remla2024-team14/model-training/README.md

 To analyse our Python code using Flake8, we run `flake8 --max-line-length 100`.
 This will configure the maximum allowed line length to 100 (in line with Pylint), instead of the 88 which is the default.

-### How To: Dependency Management with Poetry

-### Installation

-In your virtual environment, run `pip install pipx` followed by `python -m pipx install poetry`.
-Then, run `python -m pipx ensurepath` and restart your terminal/IDE.

-After re-opening your terminal or IDE, you should now be able to run poetry.
-Test this by simply writing the command `poetry`.
-Then ensure poetry is up to date by running `pip install --upgrade poetry`